kimbo-slicee/Node.js-Express.js-Cours/6-Streams/streams.md

 Streams can be piped together, which means you can pass data from one stream directly to another.
 For example, reading a file stream and piping it to a network response, making the data flow from the file to the user efficiently.
 4. Handling Large Datasets 📊:
 Streams are ideal for applications dealing with large files (e.g., video streaming, audio processing, logs) because they don’t load the entire dataset into memory at once, improving efficiency.
+>[!IMPORTANT]
+> Almost all Node.js applications, no matter how simple, use streams in some manner.